andry-tino/b-industrialprotocols/automotive/lin.md

 In automotive, espacially in the **Body** function domain, CAN/LIN is a common combination.
 Furthermore, since different LIN subsystems can have different requirements in terms of predictability, CAN is a good choice for interconnecting them as a protocol able to guarantee a robust and reliable transmission of frames gateway-to-gateway between different LIN networks.

+## LIN and EPL
+When compared to [EPL](../rte/epl.md), we can spot an important difference between these 2 protocols:

+- EPL performs a polling on nodes, no clock synchronization is required as the MN will take care of coordinating the stations.
+LIN, on the other side, needs synchornization
+- EPL Asks when node in unicast to transmit data, then that node responds in broadcast.
+In LIN, the master will send an header in broadcast by specifying the needed information, and a broadcast response will be sent afterwards.

+Both protocols implement a producer/consumer communication model, but in a different way.

 ## Extra functionalities
 LIN offers services to put nodes to sleep and to wake them up.
 This functionality is extremely important from the **energy consumption** point of view especially in those conditions were the engine is off.